svenskakyrkan/getting-started-guide/README.md

 You can download both the Android SDK and Android Studio here:
 <http://developer.android.com/sdk/index.html>

+### Importing the Project in Android Studio ###

+The recommended way to import the project in Android Studio is to first clone it from GitHub, and then use `Import project (Eclipse ADT, Gradle, etc.)` in Android Studio.
+Select the top-level build file `getting-started-guide/summerchurch/build.gradle`.
+After the import has finished, you should see three modules: `app`, `core`, and `Gradle Scripts`.

+### Building the Project ###

+The rest of these instructions assume that you build the project from the command line.
+If you build within Android Studio, you will have to adjust the instructions accordingly.

-To build from the command line, you also need to have [Gradle](https://gradle.org/downloads) installed.
-If you import and build the project in Android Studio, it will help you with this.
+To build from the command line, you need to have [Gradle](https://gradle.org/downloads) installed.

 Make sure the environment variable variable `ANDROID_HOME` is set to the correct value.